willfarrell/aws-wishlist/README.md

 ## CloudWatch
 - [ ] Step Function Execution event history links back to specific log, not just log group for lambda and ECS
 - [ ] X-Ray Traces link back to specific log for lambda and ECS
-- [ ] Allow easy filtering for logs using Request Id
+- [ ] Allow easy filtering for logs using Request Id - Request Id timeline view across all services

 ## BIlling
 - CO2 Impact: